 If you are relentless you will win.

 Below is the 5 year journey of my men’s blog.
 It took 9 months of hard work before it started to grow.

-For every project I work on my goal is the same.
-Build the best product (the blog) and create only high quality content that truly helps my audience.
+For every work project, my goal is the same.
+Build the best product (the blog) and create only high-quality content that truly helps my audience.

 Now, I aim to do this with Bigger Digital.
 I am going to help as many people as I can.
 I think everyone deserves a better working life.

 Final Thoughts: Why You Should Start A Blog!

 - The financial reward of blogging can be substantial (6-7 figures per year)

 - Earn more than any company or job will pay you

 - Wages have been stagnant or declining for almost 2 decades in North America